Nadler warns after AG's no-show: 'Mr. Barr’s moment of accountability will come soon enough'

 "But this subpoena is not legitimate oversight," Assistant Attorney General Stephen Boyd continued in a letter to the committee Wednesday night.
 "The requests in the subpoena are overbroad and extraordinarily burdensome," referring to Nadler's request for the unredacted report and its underlying documentation.

-Barr said he spoke with Mueller over the phone after receiving his letter and that the special counsel told him he did not believe the attorney general's description of the report, which Barr had sent to Congress, to be inaccurate.
+Barr said that had he spoken with Mueller over the phone after receiving his letter and that the special counsel told him he did not believe that the attorney general's description of the report, which Barr had sent to Congress, was inaccurate.

 Barr later said Mueller's letter was "a bit snitty, and I think it was probably written by one of his staff people."

-Several prominent Democrats, including several 2020 contenders, have since called for Barr's resignation.
+Several prominent Democrats, including several 2020 presidential contenders, have since called for Barr's resignation.

+On Thursday, NBC News obtained a five-page letter White House special counsel Emmet Flood wrote to Barr one day after the redacted Mueller report's release.

+In it, Flood lamented the report, saying that the special counsel's "inverted-proof standard and exoneration statements can be understood only as political statements, issuing from persons (federal prosecutors) who in our system of government are rightly expected never to be political in the performance of their duties."